CassianoTrevisan/WalmartDeliveryWS/README.md

 Once the project is running, open your browser and paste "http://localhost:8080/WalmartDeliveryWS/pages/index.html", this will give access to the main page of the system.
 On right side of the navigation bar there is a 'Opçoes' dropdown button.
 Use it to first of all insert the maps you wish to test and then after under 'Rotas' fulfill the form and pick a previously saved map.

+Pay attention to the format of the field 'Rotas'.
+Example: A B 10-B C 20-C D 30.
+Each route must be separated by a '-' sign.
+If you do not follow this pattern you will get an error when you try to find the best path.

 Hit 'Calcular'.

 The main action of the system, which is calculated and feedback the best path, was enginnered under Apache Axis Web Service, which is a test main request.
 Thus any other applications in any technology can consume this service.
 The rest was implemented using simple servlets